Kal4shn1k0v/AP_CSA_WORK_FILES/README.md

 >	Run command prompt, set directory to install directory
 >

-INSTRUCTIONS: Compile through INTELLIJ IDE:
+INSTRUCTIONS: Compile through IDE: *INTELLIJ is recommended*

->	Launch the IDE of your choice
+>	Launch the IDE of your choice<br/>
->
+>	Open Run Configurations<br/>
+>	New Run Configuration → New... → Application<br/>
+>	Set Main Class as projekt.DemoApp<br/>
+>	Now the program can be compiled through IDE.